Local Builders Who Do Small Jobs

 Typical small building jobs homeowners ask for

-Some small-looking tasks need the right certification or deeper expertise — electrics, gas, roofing at height, chimney work, or anything that might be structural.
+Some small-looking tasks need the right certification or deeper expertise, such as electrics, gas, roofing at height, chimney work, or anything that might be structural.
 If you’re unsure, describe the issue clearly and ask if it needs a specialist trade before anyone quotes.

 Builder vs handyman: which should you hire for small building work?